General Meeting of Shareholders (GMS)

 - Innovation Council (Managing Director Innovation is chair)

-Q-Park follows the regulations applicable in each country where Q-Park is present.
+Q-Park follows the regulations for works councils applicable in each country where Q-Park is present.
 If these require a works council or social delegation, Q-Park will make the appropriate provisions.

-A region is a group of countries with a distinct culture, business model and economic strength.
-Region management enable us to ensure greater quality in the services provided to the parking customer and business partners, while improving efficiencies and effectiveness through shared services and increased standardisation.
+Within Q-Park we have defined a region as a group of countries with a distinct culture, business model and economic strength.
+Region management enables us to ensure greater quality of the services provided to the parking customer and our business partners, while improving efficiency and effectiveness through shared services and increased standardisation.

 - Region South - France and Belgium